SpencerDuncan8/Crossfit_Workout_App/README.md

 - **Dynamic Display:** The workout view automatically renders any workout you've scheduled, presenting it in clear, actionable cards.
 - **Live Strength Tracking:** Log weight and reps for each set with easy +/- buttons.
 A checkbox marks the set as complete, providing visual progress.
 - **1RM Percentage Calculation:** For percentage-based sets, the app displays the calculated target weight based on your saved 1-Rep Max, taking the guesswork out of training.
+- **Context-Aware Integrated Timers:**
-- **Integrated Timers:** The app automatically starts the correct timer (Stopwatch, Countdown, AMRAP, EMOM, Tabata) based on the workout block you're on.
+  - **Smart Start:** The app automatically launches the correct timer (Stopwatch, Countdown, AMRAP, EMOM, Tabata) based on the workout block you're on.
 A dedicated rest timer can be started between sets.
+  - **Lap Timer for RFT:** For "Rounds for Time" workouts, a "Time Round" button appears on the timer bar, allowing you to log the time for each round.
+  - **Dedicated Chipper Timer:** Chippers get a simple stopwatch with a "Record Time" button on the timer bar, letting you log the block's total time independently before moving on.
+  - **Live Feedback:** Round times for RFTs and the final recorded time for Chippers are displayed in real-time directly within the relevant workout block.

 ### 4. Full-Featured Calendar & Logbook
 - **Visual Workout Planner:** Click on any future date to open a modal and assign a workout from any program in your library.
 An indicator shows which workout is currently assigned.
 - **Interactive Day Modal:** Click a scheduled day to either start the workout or change it.
 - **Detailed Logbook:** After completing a workout, the calendar entry is marked as complete.
-Clicking it opens a review modal showing a summary of your performance, including total sets, reps, volume, and any logged round times for timed workouts.
+Clicking it opens a review modal showing a summary of your performance, including total sets, reps, volume, and a detailed breakdown of any logged round times or final block scores.
 - **Direct Navigation:** Easily jump between your scheduled workouts directly from the main Workout View using previous/next day buttons.

 ### 5. Advanced Progress Tracking